CodeScop/Oge-Mai-Field-Guide/huntnew.md

-LAST UPDATED 29 AUG 2020
+LAST UPDATED 9 SEPT 2020

 Hey!
 Loading up the info for the Hunt.
 It takes a while to incorporate everything properly throughout the Guide, but it doesn't take long to gather the new info.
 So!
 Here is New Info Only for the Hunt for the Ancients.
 (Please, please just look at the regular sections if you aren't up to the latest point; there's nothing here that will be likely to serve you before then.)